sandhyaparna/Data-Science/Statistics/READ.md

 of the parameters for that population.
 We can, however, calculate estimates of these quantities for our sample.
 When they are calculated from sample data, these quantities are called “statistics.”

+# Assumprions
 Parametric statistical procedures rely on the shape of distribution of the underlying population.
 For eg - some parametric tests assume that the data should be normally distributed, other tests might assume that the data should be binomial/poission distribution Non-parametric procedure doesn't rely on those assumptions.

+# Advantages
-Advantages of Parametric: Have more statistical power than non-parametric.
+Parametric: Have more statistical power than non-parametric.
 It is more able to lead tp a rejection of H0 i.e p-value is lower compared to that of a corresponding non-parametric p-value Advantage of non-parametric: More robust than parametric i.e they are valid in broad range of situations